Sequential intercept model: Research implications

 On one hand, research on the sharing of basic information related to community-based treatment alternatives is necessary.
 To ensure effective operations of diversion programs, it is important to share information about individuals who received mental health treatments in one of the intercepts of the SIM.
 However, the information collected and shared is often inappropriate or misleading since it is based on the restrictions of certain federal laws and it is not supported by enough evidence.
 This requires further research on relevant issues that would possibly occur when dealing with mental disorder people in the criminal justice system, for instance, the limitations or disadvantages of the information sharing when interventions and related programs are conducted during the process of the use of the SIM.
 By researching on the shared information, the programs and interventions within the SIM would turn out appropriately to ensure the balance between privacy rights and community safety.
-Research conducted by Anne Hays Egan for Presbyterian Healthcare Services analyzed a growing body of data from the Vera Institute of Justice, U.S. Substance Abuse Mental Health Agency (SAMHSA), LEAD National Support BUreau, and the Drug Policy Institute, which demonstrates that recidivism is substantially decreased when diversion, alternative sentencing, and transition from jail to community are accoompanied by intensive case management and recovery supports, affordable housing, and living wage employment.
+Research conducted by Anne Hays Egan for Presbyterian Healthcare Services analyzed a growing body of data from the Vera Institute of Justice, U.S. Substance Abuse Mental Health Agency (SAMHSA), LEAD National Support BUreau, and the Drug Policy Institute, which demonstrates that recidivism is substantially decreased when diversion, alternative sentencing, and transition from jail to community are accompanied by intensive case management and recovery supports, affordable housing, and living wage employment.

 On the other hand, it is useful to conduct research on the costs and benefits of community-based treatment options.
 For further development of the programs and intercepts within the SIM, consistent funding from outside parties is required.
 But the information regarding costs of community diversion programs is not enough and it does not take into consideration of the public safety issues, which would contribute to lack of support for the ongoing implementation of diversion programs and interventions towards the criminal justice system.